yingliu1206/Fraud-detection-In-Health-Care/README.md

 ## Feature Engineering
 Since we don’t have labels for each claim, we cannot directly join the datasets by provider_id and assign the provider label to each claim.
 Instead, we will create features that represent the provider and then attach them to the provider data.

-### From inpatient data - group by provider
+### Features from Inpatient Data (grouped by provider)
-* Average inpatient claims per patient
+* Average inpatient claims per patient: Calculate the average number of claims per patient.
-* Average inpatient reimbursement amount per claim
+* Average inpatient reimbursement amount per claim: Calculate the average amount reimbursed for each claim.
-* Average inpatient deductible amount per claim
+* Average inpatient deductible amount per claim: Calculate the average deductible amount for each claim.
-* Average inpatient claim length
+* Average inpatient claim length: Calculate the average length of time from admission to discharge for each claim.
-* Average hospital stay per claim
+* Average hospital stay per claim: Calculate the average number of days a patient stays in the hospital for each claim.
-* Average number of physicians attending a claim
+* Average number of physicians attending a claim: Calculate the average number of physicians involved in each claim.
-* Average number of types of physicians per claim
+* Average number of types of physicians per claim: Calculate the average number of different types of physicians involved in each claim.
-* The most frequent ClmAdmitDiagnosisCode
+* Most frequent ClmAdmitDiagnosisCode: Identify the most frequently occurring admission diagnosis code.
-* The most frequent DiagnosisGroupCode
+* Most frequent DiagnosisGroupCode: Identify the most frequently occurring diagnosis group code.
-* The most frequent ClmDiagnosisCode
+* Most frequent ClmDiagnosisCode: Identify the most frequently occurring diagnosis code.
-* The most frequent ClmProcedureCode
+* Most frequent ClmProcedureCode: Identify the most frequently occurring procedure code.

-### From outpatient data - group by provider
+### Features from Outpatient Data (grouped by provider)
-* Average outpatient claims per patient
+* Average outpatient claims per patient: Calculate the average number of claims per patient.
-* Average outpatient reimbursement amount per claim
+* Average outpatient reimbursement amount per claim: Calculate the average amount reimbursed for each claim.
-* Average outpatient deductible amount per claim
+* Average outpatient deductible amount per claim: Calculate the average deductible amount for each claim.
-* Average outpatient claim length
+* Average outpatient claim length: Calculate the average length of time for each outpatient claim.
-* Average number of physicians attending a claim
+* Average number of physicians attending a claim: Calculate the average number of physicians involved in each claim.
-* Average number of types of physicians per claim
+* Average number of types of physicians per claim: Calculate the average number of different types of physicians involved in each claim.
-* The most frequent ClmAdmitDiagnosisCode
+* Most frequent ClmAdmitDiagnosisCode: Identify the most frequently occurring admission diagnosis code.
-* The most frequent ClmDiagnosisCode
+* Most frequent ClmDiagnosisCode: Identify the most frequently occurring diagnosis code.

-### From beneficiary data - group by provider
+### From Beneficiary Data (grouped by provider)
-* Mortality rate
+* Mortality rate: Calculate the proportion of deceased patients among all patients for each provider.
-* Average patient age
+* Average patient age: Calculate the average age of patients for each provider.
-* Distinct count of state
+* Distinct count of states: Count the number of unique states from which patients come for each provider.
-* Distinct count of county
+* Distinct count of counties: Count the number of unique counties from which patients come for each provider.
-* Average Charlson Comorbidity Index(CCI) of patients for each provider
+* Average Charlson Comorbidity Index (CCI) of patients for each provider: Calculate the average CCI score of patients for each provider.

 ## EDA Analysis
 ### Comparison between lable 1 and 0 on numerical columns